FyshOS/fynedesk/README.md

 That said we use this regularly and would be happy for anyone to test, play with or contribute to this project and prepare it for a first release.

-# Prerequisites

-You will need the fyne toolkit installed which can be downloaded by the standard go tools:

-    go get -u fyne.io/fyne

 # Dependencies

 For a full desktop experience you will also need the following external tools installed: